aodoming/Cryptocurrencies_ADominguez/README.md

 Created a 3D scatter plot using Plotly Express to plot the clusters using the clustered_df DataFrame.
 Also created a scatter plot using hvplot.scatter to present the clustered data about cryptocurrencies having x="TotalCoinsMined" and y="TotalCoinSupply" to contrast the number of available coins versus the total number of mined coins.
+Used hvplot to create a data table with all the current tradable cryptocurrencies.

 * 3D Scatter Plot